trentlarson/P2P-Docs/README.md

      * if match has children, suggest browsing down to find closest ancestor
    * terms
    * semantic data
+ * show repositories in a way that focuses on people/groups/circles with whom we're sharing the files (maybe first we detect sharing program and offer help)
+ * for outgoing changes: show diffs, maybe links to repos and sharing circle (small)
  * error in versioned-repo test environment when we mark files as reviewed... because it's removing the previous_path, where it should be replacing it (and why am I removing again?)
  * store non-diffable (or ignored) files in DB rather than keeping copy of everything in reviewed
  * only keep copies of selected files (not all of them) (same as previous?)